-We all know that getting a good night’s sleep is vital to our mind, body and soul.
-Hitting the day ahead with enthusiasm and motivation, whether at work or play is dependant on those vital hours of shut-eye.
+We all know that getting a good night's sleep is vital to our mind, body and soul.
+Hitting the day ahead with enthusiasm and motivation, whether at work or play is dependent on those vital hours of shut-eye.
 But when it comes to how to choose a mattress or where to buy a mattress in Hong Kong, the choice seems so hard.
-That’s why we updated our mattress buying guide for 2019!
+That's why we update our mattress buying guide for 2020!

-However, we’ve got you!
-As experts, we want to share our knowledge and research, debunk some myths and remove the guesswork and help you to choose a mattress that will give you a great night’s sleep for years to come.
+However, we've got you!
+As experts, we want to share our knowledge and research, debunk common mattress myths and remove the guesswork and help you to choose a mattress that will give you a great night's sleep for years to come.

 Mattress Buying Guide: Table of Contents